 In this section, we adapt the heuristic model from Eq.~\eqref{eq:purity-model-from-class-sim} to take into account the effect of noise in the measurement circuit of the classical shadows protocol and readout errors on the Renyi-2 entropy and purity evolution.

-We assume that we can represent local depolarising noise, and readout and measurement circuit noise by two successive global depolarising noise channels $\mathcal{N}_P : \rho \mapsto (1-P)\rho + P \frac{I}{2^n}$ and $\mathcal{N}_{P_M} : \rho \mapsto (1-P_M)\rho + P_M \frac{I}{2^n}$ (for an $n$-qubit quantum state $\rho$) with depolarising probabilities $P$ and $P_M$ respectively, placed at the very end of the ideal circuit.
-As we did in Eq. \ref{eq:link-global-noise-param-and-fitting-params}, we can link those two probabilities to fitting parameters $\alpha_1, \alpha_2$ (depolarising), and $\beta$ (readout) by equating the probabilities of no error occurring in both our local noise model and global noise model:
+We assume that we can represent local depolarizing noise, and readout and measurement circuit noise by two successive global depolarizing noise channels $\mathcal{N}_P : \rho \mapsto (1-P)\rho + P \frac{I}{2^n}$ and $\mathcal{N}_{P_M} : \rho \mapsto (1-P_M)\rho + P_M \frac{I}{2^n}$ (for an $n$-qubit quantum state $\rho$) with depolarizing probabilities $P$ and $P_M$ respectively, placed at the very end of the ideal circuit.
+As we did in Eq. \ref{eq:link-global-noise-param-and-fitting-params}, we can link those two probabilities to fitting parameters $\alpha_1, \alpha_2$ (depolarizing), and $\beta$ (readout) by equating the probabilities of no error occurring in both our local noise model and global noise model:

 and